gadelkareem/video-gallery-generator/README.md

 ./vgg-darwin-arm64 -g -c 10
 # Add spatial media metadata to videos.
 This will rename the videos and add '_180x180_3dh' suffix to the video file name.
 Only left-right 180 is currently supported.
 ./vgg-darwin-arm64 -s
+# This will rename the videos and add '_180x180_3dh' suffix to the video file name without adding spatial media metadata.
+Only left-right 180 is currently supported.
+./vgg-darwin-arm64 -r
 ```

 # Build for all platforms